visum-summerschool/visum-2019/README.md

 Welcome to the [VISUM 2019 summer school](http://visum.inesctec.pt) official GitHub repository!

 Here, you'll find the lecture slides and auxiliary materials for the hands-on sessions.
-Make sure to pull it regularly during our summer school in order to obtain all up-to-date materials!
+Keep up-to-date by pulling it regularly during our the event!
 We hope you enjoy our summer school :)

 If you are looking for information regarding the VISUM 2019 competition, please check [this repository](https://github.com/visum-summerschool/visum-competition2019) instead.